citelab/JAMScript/lib/jdiscovery/README.md

 If you wish to just pass attributes to be discovered on all other nodes, regardless of device, fog, or cloud, then `dattrs` can simply be an object of `<attributeName, eventName>` pairs.

-In other words, dattrs can have one of the following forms:\
+In other words, dattrs can have one of the following forms:
-- (a)

 ```
     {
         all: {attr: event, ...}, // discover these attributes for all nodes